AWITI0301/QUIZ-BOARD/README.md

 ## credits

-I give credits to moringa School management for proving me with this project to help me build my skills on CSS, HTML and Javascript.
+I give credits to moringa School management for providing me with this project to help me build my skills on CSS, HTML and Javascript.

 ## Links
 The following are the links to my social media accounts.